Do-ing blocks

 In REBOL, contrary to Lisps, blocks or lists don’t evaluate by default.
 For better or for worse, this little difference is what makes REBOL - REBOL.

-Fire up random online Lisp REPL and enter:
+Fire up a random online Lisp REPL and enter:

 ; Lisp